awsdocs/aws-greengrass-developer-guide/doc_source/gg-sec.md

 ## Managed subscriptions in the MQTT messaging workflow<a name="gg-msg-workflow"></a>

-AWS IoT Greengrass uses a subscription table to define how MQTT messages can be exchanged between devices, functions, and connectors in a Greengrass group, and with AWS IoT Core or the local shadow service\.
+AWS IoT Greengrass uses a subscription table to define how MQTT messages can be exchanged between client devices, functions, and connectors in a Greengrass group, and with AWS IoT Core or the local shadow service\.
 Each subscription specifies a source, target, and MQTT topic \(or subject\) over which messages are sent or received\.
 AWS IoT Greengrass allows messages to be sent from a source to a target only if a corresponding subscription is defined\.

 A subscription defines the message flow in one direction only, from the source to the target\.
 To support two\-way message exchange, you must create two subscriptions, one for each direction\.